 Vermont Fit WIC

-The primary goal of Fit WIC Vermont is to increase active physical playtime and decrease sedentary time for three and four year olds.
-An activity guide for parents is structured around the Fit WIC Activity Pyramid, which offers recommendations for both unstructured and structured playtime and specific information about activity resources within the community for family outings.
-The book promotes the role of parents as their child's first and most important teacher, and offers parents the skills and confidence needed to successfully take on this role.
-The book also provides information on the relationship between cognitive and physical development, ideas for incorporating physical activity into everyday routines, and specific skill-building activities designed to enhance physical development and learning.
+Fit WIC resources help increase active physical activity for two, three and four year olds.
+Fit WIC promotes the role of parents as their child's first and most important teacher and provides an Activity Pyramid to guide both unstructured and structured playtime.
+Fit WIC also provides information on the relationship between cognitive and physical development, ideas for incorporating physical activity into everyday routines, and specific skill-building activities designed to enhance physical development and learning.

 WIC Mother/ Baby Breastfeeding Support

 WIC is committed to helping mothers meet their personal breastfeeding goals.
 Mothers enrolled in WIC receive targeted counseling from WIC staff, support from a WIC peer counselor, and the enhanced breastfeeding food package each month.
 Health care providers are invited to partner with WIC to strengthen breastfeeding referral systems, and receive patient education resources.

 WIC Works is a national online resource for health and nutrition professionals working with families participating in the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
 WIC Works includes professional training modules, state developed educational materials for families and a database of WIC-eligible formula.